petrounias/django-cte-trees/README.md

 #django-cte-trees

-Experimental implementation of Adjecency-List trees for Django using PostgreSQL Common Table Expressions (CTE).
+Experimental implementation of Adjacency-List trees for Django using PostgreSQL Common Table Expressions (CTE).

 ## Overview